-The CUAA PA program is dedicated to helping students achieve academic success.

-Every student in the program will be assigned a faculty member as their academic and professionalism advisor.
-The advisor will be a key support and primary contact during the student's career at CUAA.
+The CUAA PA program is committed to supporting students in achieving academic success.
+Each student will be paired with a faculty member who will serve as their academic and professionalism advisor.
+This advisor will be a crucial resource and primary contact throughout the student's time at CUAA.